apike/allenpike.com/_posts/2022-04-01-coda-vs-notion.md

 > We don’t have plans to launch this near term, but the Coda’s new editor would make this feature more feasible.

 Well, that’s good to know at least.
 Their new editor, with better table support, did launch in February.
 Maybe this is now on their nearer term roadmap?

+*Update, Dec 2022: Coda recently made some improvements to their version history UI, but it still doesn't let you view history for a page.
+I was recently talking to a Coda user from a Fortune 50 who also finds this frustrating, so hopefully this does get resolved at some point.*

 I would be more hopeful if this was the only mysteriously missing feature when it comes to written docs.
 There are others, but to me the most worrying canary is Coda’s search.